yolo102938/Python-Computer-Assistant/README.md

 The Python Computer Assistant currently supports the following voice commands:

+- **FreeStyle:** Without a special command, the assistant will use the g4f API to try and execute your request.
+If the request is not meant to be a CMD command, the assistant will figure it out and make a google search of the query.

 - **Take a Screenshot:** Capture a screenshot of the current screen.

 - **Live Write a Code:** Interactively write code based on your voice input.
 The code will be typed in real-time.